 The National Marine Fisheries Service (NMFS) is responsible for managing U.S. marine fish resources.
 Of particular interest are the Atlantic highly migratory species (tunas, billfish, swordfish, sharks) caught in offshore waters.
-NMFS closely monitors fishing effort and catch of these highly migratory species as these species support economically important recreational and commercial fisheries.
-Information collected about the fisheries for these species is used to adjust management measures as needed to sustain the fish stocks and the fisheries that depend on them.
-The authority and regulations pertaining to the collection of data for Atlantic highly migratory species fisheries are attached.
+NMFS closely monitors fishing effort and catch of these highly migratory species as these species support socially and economically important recreational and commercial fisheries.
+Information collected about the fisheries for these species is used to adjust management measures to sustain the fish stocks and the fisheries that depend on them.

 Accurate information is vital to NMFS' efforts to manage highly migratory species.
-One of the methods NMFS uses to collect information on catch rates and effort is the Large Pelagics Survey (LPS).
-The LPS dockside interviewers collect catch information from boat captains upon their return from offshore fishing trips.
+One of the methods NMFS uses to collect information on catch rates and fishing effort is the Large Pelagics Survey (LPS).
+LPS dockside interviewers collect catch information from boat captains upon their return from offshore fishing trips.
 Effort information (trips per week) is collected in a telephone survey of permit holders.
 In order to efficiently conduct the dockside survey, NMFS has contracted with QuanTech to conduct the interviews.
-Staff from QuanTech will interview boat captains or the captain's designee (i.e., mate) who have just returned from an offshore oceanic fishing trip which targeted or caught large pelagic species such as tunas, billfish, sharks, and other similar species.
+Staff from QuanTech will interview boat captains or the captain's designee (i.e., mate) who have just returned from an offshore oceanic fishing trip which targeted large pelagic species such as tunas, billfish, sharks, and other similar species.
 The captains (or designees) will be asked a series of questions about their catch and by-catch for the trip just completed, and their catch will be counted.
 Some interviewers may measure fish lengths and weights.